-Begin with the steps to Add a session, and then follow the steps for your product or session type.
+Begin with the steps to Add and Launch a session, and then follow the steps for your product or session type.
 The interface varies to accommodate the different configuration settings.

-- Add a session

-- Launch a session without the Java plug-in
+- Add and Launch a session

 - After the session is launched

 - Manage saved sessions

-Add a session
+Add and Launch a session